AaronThorne007/AaronThorne007/README.md

 # Hi there 👋, I'm Aaron!

 ## 🗽 About Me
-🎓I am a 3rd-year Undergraduate pursuing my Bachelor's in **Computer Science**.
+🎓I am an undergraduate pursuing my Bachelor's in **Computer Science**.
 - ⚡️I am a tech enthusiast
 - 🔒Interested in **CyberSecurity**
 - 🧠Looking to learn and build my skills